 Sony is steadily extending its Cinema Line downwards.
 At the top of the range is the Venice 2 camera, then there's the FX9, FX6 and the FX3… and now the most affordable option yet, the FX30.

-It's an immediate candidate as one of the best 4K cameras for video, and perhaps best cinema cameras, for B-roll footage at least.
+It's an immediate candidate as one of the best filmmaking cameras, and perhaps best cinema cameras, for B-roll footage at least.
 It's also worth considering as one of the best cameras for vlogging, especially for users keen to move up to more professional, cinematic productions.

 Sony wanted to produce a camera that would work for relatively simple straight-from-camera video creators but would also let them extend their shooting and post-production capabilities as they move up to cinema style production values.